freeCodeCamp/freeCodeCamp/curriculum/challenges/english/15-javascript-algorithms-and-data-structures-22/build-a-palindrome-checker-project/palindrome-checker.md

 1. When the `#text-input` element contains the word `eye` and the `#check-btn` element is clicked, the `#result` element should contain the text `eye is a palindrome`
 1. When the `#text-input` element contains the words `race car` and the `#check-btn` element is clicked, the `#result` element should contain the text `race car is a palindrome`
 1. When the `#text-input` element contains the text `not a palindrome` and the `#check-btn` element is clicked, the `#result` element should contain the text `not a palindrome is not a palindrome`
-1. When the `#text-input` element contains the text `No one made killer apparel like Dame Noon` and the `#check-btn` element is clicked, the `#result` element should contain the text `No one made killer apparel like Dame Noon is a palindrome.`
+1. When the `#text-input` element contains the text `No one made killer apparel like Dame Noon` and the `#check-btn` element is clicked, the `#result` element should contain the text `No one made killer apparel like Dame Noon is a palindrome`
 1. When the `#text-input` element contains the text `saippuakivikauppias` and the `#check-btn` element is clicked, the `#result` element should contain the text `saippuakivikauppias is a palindrome`

 Fulfill the user stories and pass all the tests below to complete this project.
 Give it your own personal style.
 Happy Coding!